 Best Budget Sports Heaphones

-The SoundPeats Q9A are a good alternative to the Jaybird X2 if you’re on a tight budget.
-These wireless headphones are good for running thanks to a stable ear-hook design.
+The best budget headphones for running and working out are the SoundPeats Q9A.
+They're a good alternative to the Jaybird X2 if you’re on a tight budget.
+These Bluetooth headphones are good for running thanks to a stable ear-hook design.
 They will rarely fall off your ears even during intense workouts.
 They’re not as well built as the pricier options and do not last as long on a single charge, but they should have enough battery life for most training regiments.

 If you want even cheaper workout headphones and don’t care about any fancy active features, then the Venstone may be a better choice than the Q9A.
 They also have a stable ear hook design that’s good for running and easily fit into your pockets.
 Unfortunately, their sound and build quality are not the best, but they’re so affordable that you can purchase multiple spares for the price of the Q9A, should your current Venstone X1 break.

 Our recommendations above are what we think are currently the best headphones for running and working out to buy for most people in each price range.
 We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).